I can tell from experience that yes, it definitely does matter what to wear to court.

 If you have any fashionable clothing items at home, leave them there!
 You’re not a trip with your best friends, not even on a work trip!

 Don’t wear anything that can be considered provocative, that includes stuff that are too short, or too revealing.

 Makeup and jewelry should be kept to a minimum.
-Don’t wear your flashy, bright diamond earrings or necklace, you won’t be impressing anyone with that.
+Don’t wear your flashy, bright diamond earrings or necklace or any facial jewelry, you won’t be impressing anyone with that.
 They would work great if you’re out for dinner, but not here!

 Dress Colors for Women

 For women, there is 1 simple rule you should know: don’t dress to distract!

 Keep things simple, whatever it is you’re going to wear, make sure it is in a similar color palette as the one advised for men.
 Navy blue, and dark grey everything, and avoid bright colors!